evansochieng/Kenya-soil-moisture-Analysis/README.md

 Mapping/clipping the data to Kenya's geographical  boundaries as   our main region of focus Calculate and visualize monthly, quarterly (three-month average), and Annual soil moisture averages.

-Extracting the processed soil moisture data and export it to Excel in a time series format for further analysis
+Extracting the processed soil moisture data and export it to Excel in a matrix time series  format for different wards separatelyfor further analysis
 ## Data

+Data was sourced from TAMSAT and has the following properties.
 Spatial domain	African continent, including Madagascar (N: 37.375°, S: -35.375°, W: -17.875°, E:51.375°)

 Dimensions	292 pixels (latitude) by 278 pixels (longitude)